Superior Diocesan Council of Catholic Women

 The award recognizes one girl, nominated from a parish, whose lifestyle exemplifies the mission statement of the National Council of Catholic Women reflected by actions of Spirituality, Leadership, and Service.

-• high school age student residing within the Diocese of Superior.
+• A young woman high school age student residing within the Diocese of Superior.

 • who exhibits leadership skills.